vibedatascience/guardiancouk_football_transfers_data/README.md

-# Football Transfer Market Dataset from 2016 Winter td
+# Football Transfer Market Dataset from 2016 Winter td - Only Top 5 Leagues

 ## Overview
 Comprehensive football transfer market dataset containing 19,454 player transfers from major European leagues and worldwide, covering **2016-2025** transfer windows.
 The dataset includes detailed transfer information with standardized player nationalities, positions, clubs, leagues, and transfer fees.
+This is only for the Top 5 lagues (incoming and outgoing)

 ## File